Cigarette holder: Purpose

 The holder was a practical accessory with several purposes.
 The chief use was to prevent ash from falling onto a woman's clothes, especially since women did not wear smoking jackets.
 This is also why longer holders were for more formal occasions, which often had more elaborate dress codes.
 Holders also prevented nicotine from staining the fingers and gloves, as well as keeping side-stream smoke further from the smoker's eyes and out from under a lady's hat, which often had a wider brim than a man's.

 Cigarette holders also served to enhance the experience of smoking.
 The length of the holder cooled and mellowed the inhaled smoke, helped keep tobacco flakes out of the smoker's mouth, and reduced staining of the teeth.
 The non-porous materials of holders were also more convenient, as these did not stick to a smoker's lips as cigarette paper often could.
-Some holders also contained a filter for taste and, later, health reasons.
+Some holders also contained a filter for taste and, later, perceived health benefits.